The BSE and NSE

 A bank account held in a foreign country by a domestic bank, denominated in the currency of that country.
 Nostro accounts are used to facilitate settlement of foreign exchange and trade transactions.
 The term is derived from the Latin word for “ours.”
 Conversely, accounts that are held by the domestic bank in its home country for foreign banks are called vostro accounts

 For example, a U.S. bank may have nostro accounts with one or more Canadian banks.
 These accounts will be denominated in Canadian dollars, which enables efficient settlement of transactions that are Canadian dollar denominated.
 Nostro accounts also minimize the exposure of the U.S. bank to undue exchange rate risk.

-*Note_A nostro is our account of our money, held by the other bank
+*In short, a nostro is our account of our money, held by the other bank.

 The account that a correspondent bank, usually located in the United States or United Kingdom, holds on behalf of a foreign bank.
 A vostro account is one in which the domestic bank (from the point of view of the currency in which the account is held) acts as custodian or manages the account of a foreign counterpart.
 Also known as a loro account.

-*Note_A vostro is our account of other bank money, held by us
+In short, vostro is our account of other bank money, held by us.